Funding for projects and networks

 - Support for project and network activities

 Expenses for project activities are based on real costs.
 Here you can apply for direct costs in relation to the activities that are to be carried out within the context of the Nordplus Horizontal project, and can include actual costs for arranging workshops, seminars and conferences, studies and analyses, production, translation, publication and distribution.
-Note that the support for project activities should not include work hours, that should be applied for under Extraordinary Project Activities and motivated accordingly in the application.
+Note that the support for Project Activities should not include work hours, that should be applied for under Extraordinary Project Activities and motivated accordingly in the application.

 - Support for extraordinary project activities and special needs

 There is a possibility of applying for extra grant, beyond the project management support, to cover expenses connected to particularly research-based or labour-intensive projects, including development work of any kind directly related to the project’s objectives.
 It should be argued and justified that the project management support is not sufficient for carrying out the project.
 Other reasons for applying for extraordinary project activities can be found but should be motivated accordingly in the application.

 Costs involving participants with special needs may be met by a grant of up to 100%.
 In the event of disabled participants requiring additional help and support, the network/project may apply for further funds after the ordinary application deadline.
 The application should be addressed directly to the main administrator of Nordplus Horizontal.
 A medical certificate is usually required.
 Additional funds may be provided to cover the cost of a companion, interpreter or similar.

 This rule only applies to participants in activities that have already been given a grant.

 Please note that the following costs may not be covered by Nordplus: